Equipments

 Table of Contents

 Logic analyzers are designed for the simultaneous measurement of multiple channels or signals.
 They capture these signals and display them on a screen, allowing engineers to see the interactions within a digital system or circuit.
 One of their key features is advanced triggering, making them incredibly useful for examining the timing relationships between different signals.
+It logic analyzer requires both hardware and software to function.

 Logic analyzers also offer dedicated bus and protocol analysis capabilities.
 This means they can analyze different bus protocols, such as UART, SPI, I²C, and SSI.
 They typically use a USB 2.0 high-speed interface with Plug and Play (PnP) support for easy connectivity.